 Why it's done

-Compared with deceased-donor kidney transplant, living-donor kidney transplant offers these benefits:
+Compared with deceased-donor kidney transplant, the benefits of living-donor kidney transplant include:

 - Potential avoidance of dialysis if it has not been initiated

 - Your transplant may be scheduled in advance once your donor is approved versus an unscheduled, emergency transplant procedure with a deceased donor kidney

 The risks of living-donor kidney transplant are similar to those of deceased-donor kidney transplant.
 They include risks associated with the surgery, organ rejection and side effects of anti-rejection medications.

 What you can expect

 Begin the process of becoming a living kidney or liver donor by clicking here to complete a Health History Questionnaire.

 In paired-organ donation, living donors and their recipients aren't compatible for a transplant.
 However, the donor of each pair is compatible with the recipient of the other pair.
 If both donors and recipients are willing, doctors may consider a paired donation.